-A dental filling is used to repair damage to your teeth such as decay, fractures or chips.
+A dental filling is used to repair damage to your teeth, such as decay, fractures, or chips.
 If you are planning to go to the dentist and think you might need some fillings, you might wonder how much a filling costs.
-The cost of a filling may be covered by your dental insurance, or you may have to pay all or some of the cost yourself.
-There are a number of factors to consider to figure out what the cost of the filling will be, here’s what you need to know.
+Your dental insurance may cover the cost of a filling, or you may need to cover all or a portion of the cost.
+There are several factors to consider to figure out what the cost of the filling will be, here’s what you need to know.

 Additional Costs to Expect When You Are Getting a Filling

-The extent of the drilling and preparation of the tooth is determined by the type of filling you choose.
+The extent of the drilling and preparation of the tooth is determined by the filling you choose.
 The cost of your filling depends on all these factors.

 Will Insurance Cover the Cost of a Filling?

 If you have supplemental health insurance like a dental insurance plan, then the dentist can connect with your insurance company and get a report back of what will be covered and for how much.

 Your health insurance plan may have limits on how much you are covered for fillings per year.
 If you recently purchased your dental plan, you may also have a dental insurance waiting period before you are covered.

 It is always best to check with your insurance before you get the work done since health insurance plans can be different.